danielepantaleone/BlueConnect/README.md

 To connect to a BLE peripheral, use the **`connect`** method on the **`BleCentralManagerProxy`**.
 You can provide connection options that will be forwarded to the underlying **`CBCentralManager`**.
 Additionally, you have the option to specify a timeout (defaulting to no timeout if not provided).
-The establishment of the connection will be notified through the Combine publisher, allowing you to react to the connection status.
+The establishment of the connection will also be notified through the Combine publishers, allowing you to react to the connection status.

 ```swift